Police Scotland: Armed Policing

-In June 2016, it was announced there would be an additional 124 armed officers, of these, 90 officers would be dedicated to armed response vehicles and 34 would be trainers and specialist firearms officers, bringing the total number of armed officers to 365.
+In June 2016, it was announced there would be an additional 124 armed officers; of these, 90 officers would be dedicated to armed response vehicles and 34 would be trainers and specialist firearms officers, bringing the total number of armed officers to 365.

 Dog Branch

 The Dog Branch comprises 75 police dog handlers located throughout Scotland.
 Training has been centralised at the National Dog Training Centre in Glasgow.

 Air Support Unit

+The Air Support Unit consists of three Remotely Piloted Aircraft Systems (RPAS) teams based at Glasgow, Aberdeen and Inverness as well as one helicopter based at Glasgow City Heliport which is owned and operated by Babcock Mission Critical Services Onshore under contract.
+RPAS became operational in May 2019 at Aberdeen and Inverness due to the high amounts of search for persons incidents in the Grampian and Highlands Regions.
+The RPAS unit use two types of drones, being the DJI M210 and DJI Phantom.
+The drones are transported via 4x4 vehicles and are operated by two specially trained police officers.
+The RPAS unit is primarily used in urban areas at events as well as missing person searches, road traffic collisions (RTCs) and post incident investigations.

-The Air Support Unit is based at Glasgow City Heliport and consists of one helicopter, owned and operated by Babcock Mission Critical Services Onshore under contract.
-A helicopter crew consists of one civilian pilot and two police officer observers.
-The Air Support Unit was inherited from Strathclyde Police, the only police force in Scotland to possess such a unit at amalgamation in April 2013.
+The helicopter element of the Air Support Unit was inherited from Strathclyde Police, the only police force in Scotland to possess such a unit at amalgamation in April 2013.
+The majority of calls the helicopter is tasked with are missing persons incidents; however, it also supports the likes of vehicle pursuits, command and control for events as well as mutual aid for other police services.
+The helicopter crew consists of one civilian pilot and two police officer observers.
 The Police Scotland and Strathclyde Police Air Support Units have suffered a total of three hull-loss accidents involving their aircraft, two of which resulted in fatalities.